Self-Managed Deployments

 You can create a self-managed deployment for an active self-managed environment.

 When using a self-managed deployment, you take full control of procuring the resources needed to run engine instances.
 The resources can be local on-premises machines or cloud computing machines.
 You must set up the machines and complete the installation prerequisites required by the IBM StreamSets engine type.
-When the machines reside behind a firewall, you must allow the required inbound and outbound traffic to each machine, as described in Firewall Configuration Overview.
+When the machines reside behind a firewall, you must allow the required inbound and outbound traffic to each machine, as described in Firewall Configuration.

 When you create a self-managed deployment, you define the engine type, version, and configuration to deploy.